rmassidda/cm-project-19/report.md

 M_1 I \preceq \nabla^2 f(w) \preceq M_2 I
 $$

-The first part of this equation is satisfied by the fact that the Hessian is positive definite.
+The first part of the equation is surely satisfied by $M_1 = 1$, keeping in mind the previous decomposition $\nabla^2 f(w) = XX^T+I$.
-The second requires instead to satisfy

-$$
-\begin{split}
-\nabla^2 f(w) \preceq M_2 I & \equiv XX^T + I \preceq M_2 I  \\
-& \equiv XX^T \preceq (M_2 - 1) I
-\end{split}
-$$

-While this depends on the input data it should be noticed that the resulting matrix $XX^T$ is symmetric, and therefore has $n$ real eigenvalues, therefore it exists $\lambda_{max} = M_2 - 1$ to satisfy this third assertion.
+Considering also that all the eigenvalues in a positive definite matrix are real and positive, it is possible to use the largest eigenvalue as in $M_2 = \lambda_{max}$.

-Other then this assumptions, the theorem requires for the sequence of Hessian substitutes to be bounded.
+Other then these assumptions, the theorem requires for the sequence of Hessian substitutes $H_i$ to be bounded.
-This clearly depends on the matrix chosen to initialize each run.
-What else can we say?

-## Armijo-Wolfe Line Search
+This obviously depends on the initialization technique used to generate $H^0_i$, various techniques are suggested in the literature and so they will be empirically tested.

+Finally the convergence requires to perform a line search respectful of the Armijo-Wolfe conditions.
-The algorithm described in @al-baali_efficient_1986 to perform an inexact line search is ensured to converge under the assumption that $\sigma > \rho$ (use the other notation here) since both the schemes are ensured to terminate.
+The algorithm described in @al-baali_efficient_1986 to perform an inexact line search is ensured to converge under the assumption that $\sigma > \rho$ where $\rho \in (0,\frac{1}{2}), \sigma \in (0,1)$, respectively the constant for the Armijo condition and for the Wolfe one.

 # Input data
 <!--